pasaran/cv/README.md

 Responsibilities:

-  * Team management (replacing team members, hiring new people, teaching, 1-on-1).
+  * Team (15-20 people) management: replacing team members, hiring new people, teaching, 1-on-1.
   * Talking/teaching about new technologies to our team.
   * Planning our work together with other teams (design, backend, testing).
   * Choosing proper technologies, libraries, tools and incorporating them into our dev process.